Skip to main content

 About MPS Data Loader APIs

 Please refer to our MPS data loader APIs (C++ and Python support) to load the MPS outputs into your application.
-Additionally, the visualization guide shows how to run our rich visualization tools to visualize all the MPS outputs.
+The visualization guide shows how to visualize all the MPS outputs.

 Questions & Feedback

-If you have feedback you'd like to provide about overall trends and experiences or improvement ideas we'd love to hear from you.
-Please email AriaOps@meta.com or post to the Project Aria Academic Partner Feedback and Support group.
+If you have feedback you'd like to provide, be it overall trends and experiences or where we can improve, we'd love to hear from you.
+Go to our Support page for different ways to get in touch.